MrHaribo/mrharibo.github.io/gettingstarted/index.md

 [CentOS](https://docs.docker.com/engine/installation/linux/docker-ce/centos/), or
 [Fedora](https://docs.docker.com/engine/installation/linux/docker-ce/fedora/).

-> MicroNet has not been tested on Linux Operating Systems
+> MicroNet has not been tested intensively on Linux Operating Systems

 ### MacOS

 On Mac follow the official Docker [Installation Manual for MacOS](https://docs.docker.com/docker-for-mac/install/).

-> MicroNet has not been tested on MacOS
+> MicroNet has not been tested intensively on MacOS

 ### Docker Toolbox